Doctor in Killarney

 The Heart of Killarney is an initiative to increase awareness of the locations of public access AEDs.
 The Phone Box AED is the latest initiative to help make Killarney become the most ‘heart safe’ town in Ireland.
 The AED unit is located in an iconic telephone box on Main Street, in the heart of Killarney town centre.
 There are currently 13 public access AEDs in Killarney.
 These devices have been proven to significantly improve the chances of survival for someone who has an ‘out of hospital’ cardiac arrest.The Heart of Killarney compliments the existing services in achieving the overall goal of reducing the number of lives lost to sudden cardiac arrests each year.

-We would like to welcome our new GP registrar Dr Ayo Abioye to the practice.
-Dr Ayo will be with us from January 2020 to July 2021.
+We would like to welcome our new GP registrar Dr Simon Corcoran to the practice.
+Dr Corcoran will be with us until July 2022.

 Welcoming Dr Andrew O' Regan